NeoNova111/Portfolio/Check Out (4. Semester Free Elective)/README.md

 The scripts folder contains code by me created for this project

-Please refer to the links below for further information & my personal contributions on the project
+Please refer to the links below for further information on my personal contributions and the project in general
 ----------
 Links:
 <a href="https://apandev.itch.io/check-out?secret=wUHIVVNLDxzZWG2KshW6OSrLA">Itch.io (unreleased, so no download)</a> | <a href="https://www.youtube.com/watch?v=WFvULXqqYFQ&t=1s">Prototype gameplay</a>